Frequently asked questions

 What kind of paints do you use?

-Enamels paints.
+Enamel paints.
 I have them made for me to a recipe that only myself and two other people know.
 This is one of the many reasons I do what I do with my art – the quality and unique properties of the paints I use.
-They are actually pretty freakin’ awesome.
+They are pretty freakin’ awesome.